bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # control panels folder : folder

-Returns the control panels folder of the system domain
+Returns the control panels folder of the system domain.

 # control strip modules folder : folder

-Returns the control strip modules folder of the system domain
+Returns the control strip modules folder of the system domain.

 # core services folder : folder

-Returns the core services folder of the system domain
+Returns the core services folder of the system domain.

 # cpu speed : integer